Everyone aged 66 and over living permanently in the State is entitled to the

 Relatives Allowance from the Department of Social Protection).

-In addition, some people who are unable to travel alone may get a Free
+If you are unable to travel alone you may get a Free Travel Companion Pass.

 Senior SmartPass for travelling in Northern Ireland